apoorva543/Laptop-Analysis/README.md

 ## Use
 The analysis of the above data will help in making decisions regarding which laptop to purchase based on the different specifications and other details about the laptops.
 ## Details of the project
 The project is divided essentially into two parts.
-The first part contains a dataset cleaning and useful feature extraction.
-The second part of the project shows the visualization of different insights which can be gathered from the dataset.
-The visualization is done hoping that it would help conclude laptop purchase.
+The first part contains dataset cleaning and feature extraction.
+The second part of the project focuses on forming and visualizing insights which can be produced from the dataset.
+The visualization is done hoping that it would provide users with all the options and metrics for their laptop purchase.